Skip to Content

 There is a risk that low-fat or no-fat sour cream will split when you are cooking this recipe.

 I usually advise against it.
-But if it is important to you you can temper the sour cream by adding some of the hot liquid from the pan to the sour cream to temper it before pouring it into the pan.
+But if it is important to you, you can temper the sour cream by adding some of the hot liquid from the pan to the sour cream to temper it before pouring it into the pan.

 Alternatively, you can stir the flour in the recipe through the sour cream to stabilise it whilst it cooks.
-Neither of these options are guaranteed to work though!

 Close-up chicken and mushroom stroganoff served with chopped gherkins.